The Four – Scott GallowayApril 9th, 2018

 - Work hard early on – it’s a time when you can get ahead and it compounds.

 - Go where your skill is valued – if you’re technical, be in a technical company.
 If you’re in sales, go to a sales-driven company.
 Look at the senior managers in your company and see their background.

 - Be unsexy – great opportunities can often be where other people are not looking.
 Less competition.

 - Sapiens – Also talks about hunter-gatherers evolutionary desire to gather and hoard food.

 - Amazon’s New Customer – This Ben Thompson post does a good job of explaining Amazon’s strategy around AWS (and it’s acquisition of Whole Foods).

-- Rich Dad, Poor Dad – Concurs on the importance of equity in order to accumulate wealth.
+- Rich Dad, Poor Dad – Concurs on the importance of equity (or building assets) in order to accumulate wealth.